SunshroomChan/FakePlayerPM4MultiVersion/README.md

 # FakePlayer

+## THIS IS FOR MULTIVERSION VERSION OF POCKETMINE FROM NETHERGAMES FOR TESTING ONLY

 ## What does this plugin do?
 Similar to [Specter](https://github.com/falkirks/Specter), this plugin spawns players to debug stuff on your server.
 However, this plugin strictly supports API version 4.0.0.